MohamedKhalilAI/supermarket_trend_analysis/readme.md

-project to read supermarket trends and analyse them from an already clean data the UI is not friendly for descision makers :)
+project to read supermarket trends and analyse them from an already clean data</br>
+the UI is not friendly for descision makers :)